Behind the owner's farmhouse a mile from Plymtree is this single storey cottage converted from an old dairy.

 As well as a pretty shared courtyard, you have your own enclosed garden with a picnic table and barbecue for alfresco meals whilst soaking up the countryside views, as well as a fun caravan for children to play in, equipped with games and books, and an open sided games barn with table tennis and table football.

-This is excellent walking country, criss crossed by footpaths and bridlepaths, and a good village pub to settle down in at the end of the day.
+There is good village pub to settle down in at the end of the day.

 With the M5 within easy reach, there is good access for touring Devon, especially around the old towns of Honiton and Cullompton.